AndreBaltazar8/ablac/docs/programmable-builds.md

 compiler services.
 Its `buildProgram`, `defineTarget`, and `exportFunction` helpers contain no platform policy; Android and WASM/MVC extensions wrap them with their own typed descriptors and generated artifacts.

+`internalFunction(source, symbol)` gives inline or module assembly a locally linked name and remains prunable when no reachable source, native, or assembly edge uses it. `requiredInternalFunction(source, symbol)` covers the narrower case where LLVM or a target backend can introduce the symbol only after that reachability pass, such as freestanding memory or integer-division helpers.
+It retains a local definition without adding a public ABI export.
+Both operations are target-neutral linking mechanisms; frameworks choose the concrete symbols.